ReSwift/ReSwift-Router/README.md

         presentViewController(userViewController, animated: false,
             completion: completionHandler)

 		// 3.)
-Return the Routable for the presented segment.
+Return the Routable for the presented element.
 For convenience
 		// this will often be the UIViewController itself. return userViewController
    	}